-The Company will also pay the Issue Manager a flat fee of Pesos: Two Million (Php 2,000,000.00).
+The Company will also pay the Issue Manager a flat fee of Pesos: Two Million (Php 2,000,000.00) upon issuance of the Commercial Papers.

 OFFER PERIOD

 The Offer Period shall commence upon or immediately after approval by the SEC of, and will end on or before the expiry of the license to sell for, the CPs.